martinpaljak/esteid.js/README.md

 # esteid.js &middot; [![npm version](https://badge.fury.io/js/esteid.svg)](https://badge.fury.io/js/esteid)
 Provides a high level API that transaltes to low level APDU interface of EstEID cards, in JavaScript.
+For NodeJS and Web.

 ## BIBO transmit explained
 Requires the availability of a reliable Promise based BIBO (Bytes-go-In, Bytes-come-Out) transmit function.
 That is, a function that takes an APDU and returns a Promise that would resolve to the response from the card, that in a mix of PC/SC and JavaScript would look something like: